mickfuzz/makecode-platformer-101/learningDimensions.md

 Example behaviour showing this skill includes:

-* encourament between participants to save work and keep a record of changes
+* encourament between participants to save work

-### Notes on Missing elements - TO INTEGRATE
-If we look [ at Frameworks here](https://docs.google.com/document/d/1ARce8w_31RXRZ_f5X1HyijJZkaGaX3K8y3QvKkaVgiA/edit#) we can see missing elements around reflection, and expressing elements of understanding (some of which integrated above).

-* Social scaffolding
+* keeping written records of changes
-* Development of understanding
+* deciding to create a new version of work
-NOTE - The are links with 'perspectives' in Brennan and Resink which are more linked to 21st Century Skills.
-See also Barron's categorisation of helping behaviours around technology.
+* explaining and reminding peers of value of version control

+### General Support in undertaking the Project
+The process of offering, providing or requesting help with the non-technical aspects of advancing the project in question.
+ There are other aspects of support which are needed outside of the session like access to resources or helping particpants to access the learning in a general sense.
+This is often the role of parents but sometimes siblings or child participants step into this role.
+Example behaviours include:

+* emotional support through general encouragement and keeping a sense of perspective
+* brokering access to learning opportunities
+* procuring resources to support fellow participants